 We accept donations of books, DVDs, and audiobooks on CD.

-PLEASE do not throw your donations into our book drop.
-That is only for returning checked out books.
-For donations, please come inside and ask for our director to take a look at them.
+PLEASE do not throw your donations into our book drop as it is only for returning checked out books.
+Instead, please come inside and ask our staff to assist you with potential donations.

 Books must be in new or gently used condition.
 We cannot accept items that have water damage, torn or missing pages, or substantial damage to the cover, such as dog chew marks.

 All donated books and movies will be considered for addition into our collection using the guidelines set forth in the Materials Selection policy approved by the Board of Trustees.
 Items that meet our requirements may be rejected for other reasons depending on the library’s needs.